 Annalise Murphy, Silver medalist, Laser Radial, Rio 2016 & 4th London 2012

 The International Topper Class has a long history of success in developing Olympic sailors of both genders.
-Topper sailors Giles Scott, Hannah Mills (pictured above), Ian Walker, Pippa Wilson, Alain Sign, Annie Lush, Nicola Groves, Dylan Fletcher, Alison Young, and Elliot Hanson (all GBR) together with Finn Lynch, Annalise Murphy and Ryan Seaton of Ireland (pictured right), have all been selected for the Olympic Games in recent years.
-Almost 50% of the UK and Irish teams at the Toyko 2020 test event were made up by former Topper sailors - will you be next!?
+Topper sailors Giles Scott, Elliot Hanson (pictured above), Ian Walker, Pippa Wilson, Alain Sign, Annie Lush, Nicola Groves, Dylan Fletcher, Alison Young, and Chris Grube (all GBR) together with Finn Lynch, Annalise Murphy and Ryan Seaton of Ireland (pictured right), have all been selected for the Olympic Games in recent years.
+Almost 50% of the UK and Irish teams at the Toyko 2020 Olympics were made up by former Topper sailors - will you be next!?

 The universality of the boat, together with the natural gender equality the design affords, provides a great breeding ground for youth sailing talent; creating tough, resourceful, confident and self-sufficient sailors who learn quickly amongst the strong international competition the class delivers.